In the ever-increasing competitive nature of the insurance industry, companies are taking every step possible to gain an edge in the market.

 One way that this can be done is through the use of technology to improve customer engagement in a wide range of areas.
 MMS messaging has been revolutionized by the smart device, including phones and tablets.
 Users are able to perform multitudinous tasks that were not possible several years ago.

-One thing that this new technological revolution has done is transform the industry from a tech savvy focus to a consumer centric focus.
-Ten years ago, you would have to speak with the company geek to know what the latest developments were in the world of communications and information technology.
-Now manufacturers are catering directly to the individual consumer.
-This places state-of-the-art technology in the hands of the masses.
-For competitive insurance companies this is not a bad thing.
+One thing that this new technological revolution has done is to transform the industry from focusing on savvy tech to focusing on the customer.
+Ten years ago, you would have to speak with highly specialized individuals to know what the latest developments were in the world of communications and information technology.